 Finally, the Laboratoire is interested in the choice of one status over another.

 4. The place of independent workers in the socio-economic system

 Given the increasingly frequent outsourcing of highly-qualified tasks by private and public companies, the Laboratoire Missioneo aims to gain a better understanding of the reasons for recourse to independent workers and thereby to look at the way in which such external workers are managed and to what extent they are considered as independent.

 Being professionally independent is becoming increasingly popular and this poses numerous questions concerning the security of career paths, notably with regard to welfare protection.
 Benefits vary for independent workers according to the type of employment they choose.
 The Laboratoire Missioneo is interested in this aspect, which has a significant impact on the quality of life of independent workers.

-Within the framework of the previous line of research, this one concerns understanding the general picture of how independent consultants are integrated into the organisations that pay for their services – for example, how a working relationship is built up between the independent worker and the payer.
+This one concerns understanding the general picture of how independent consultants are integrated into the organisations that pay for their services – for example, how a working relationship is built up between the independent worker and the payer.
 This involves initial contact, negotiation of fees, personal contacts with “internal” salaried staff and management of the labor force – all of which the Laboratoire Missioneo aims to describe.
 Also included in this aspect is the influence of tripartite models of contractual working relationships (temporary work, umbrella companies…).

 The disciplines involved

 By definition, the Laboratoire Missioneo is interdisciplinary, i.e. its vocation is to encourage interaction between the different fields of the Social Sciences, notably the specialities of internal researchers at the Laboratoire and of the researchers who sit on the Scientific Committee of The Fondation Travailler autrement.